Amazing Health Benefits of Using Aloe Vera

 - Taste- Bitter

-Aloe vera is a wonder plant that possesses numerous medicinal properties.
+Aloe vera is a wonder plant that possesses numerous Aloe Vera Medicinal Properties.
 It is a shrub with a short stem and belongs to Aloe genus which has a number of flowering plants.
 This evergreen perennial shrub originates from Arabian peninsula but is found to be growing wildly in tropical climates all around the world.
 Aloe vera is cultivated throughout the globe for medicinal and agricultural purposes.
 This species of Aloe is also grown indoor as a decorative plant in pots.
 It is used in preparing various products, especially cosmetics ones like face wash, body lotions, and cream.
 This herb is also used in many other products like beverages and medicinal products.
 It is made up of 99% water but the remaining 1% is very powerful and is the main essence of its medicinal properties.

 Aloe vera has been cultivated since centuries and now is much popular than ever for its therapeutic and cosmetic properties.
 However the research works show many claims against it, none of them are very strong.
 Aloe vera is cultivated across the world as a crop especially for the gel which comes out from its leaf.